Wellington to Craven Arms Railway: GWR: linking Lightmoor and Coalbrookdale

 The Shrewsbury and Birmingham Railway had been absorbed by the Great Western Railway on 1 September 1854, so that the main line at Wellington, and the Madeley branch to Lightmoor were part of that company.
 The GWR had a bill in Parliament in the same session as the Wenlock Railway's bill.
 It was to authorise the GWR to build from Lightmoor to Coalbrookdale, reaching that place from the north while the Wenlock scheme would approach from the south.

 The Great Western Railway (Lightmoor to Coalbrookdale, &c.)
 Act 1861 (24 & 25 Vict. c. cciv) was passed on 1 August 1861.
-Although it was a short line it was exceptionally expensive due to the difficult terrain: this was why the S&BR had stopped short of building it a decade earlier.
-The line opened to traffic on 1 November 1864, having cost £70,000 for two miles of line.
+Although it was a short line at just over 11/2 miles, it was exceptionally expensive due to the difficult terrain: this was why the S&BR had stopped short of building it a decade earlier.
+Construction was completed by Brassey and Field concurrently with the Wenlock Railway's Coalbrookdale extension.
+The line opened to traffic on 1 November 1864, having cost £70,000.

 The GWR closed Lightmoor station on the day of opening of the extension.